tytydraco/yessleep/out/Dont_fall_for_it.md

 I realize now this is all his fault.
 He made that thing.
-If you're reading this, stay out of the woods in Australia.
+If you're reading this, stay out of the bush in Australia.
 It could still be out there, and it’s smart.

 This all started about a month ago.
 I was startled awake from my couch.